wprashed/facespotter/readme.md

-# User Tracker Application
+# Face Spotter

-The **User Tracker** application is a Python-based tool designed to detect, track, and manage users via facial recognition.
+The **Face Spotter** application is a Python-based tool designed to detect, track, and manage users via facial recognition.
 It allows you to register users, track their activity in real-time using a camera, generate reports, and manage user details (e.g., rename or update images).

 ---